brevzin/sd6/papers/missing-ftms.md

 [@P1208R6] (Adopt `source_location` for C++20): already has a macro.

-# Other proposed macros
+# Fine- or coarse-grained macros for `constexpr`?

-Maybe of the papers over the last few years slowly extend the amount of things we can write in `constexpr`.
+Many of the papers over the last few years slowly extend the amount of things we can write in `constexpr`.
 This is a fantastic development.
 However, all of these things are currently checked with the single macro `__cpp_constexpr`.
 This makes it difficult to figure out how to actually conditionally apply `constexpr`